aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/README.md

 </p>

 [January 1, 2024] - The firmware 1.0.0 for Over the Air Updates is now released to the public.
-Goto the [releases](https://github.com/aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/releases) section to learn more.
+Goto the [releases section](https://github.com/aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/releases/tag/openFirmware to learn more.

 <br>

 ## OEM Firmware code
 The OEM version of the firmware code can be found on the folder **OEM firmware code**.
 It has by default OTA updates, meaning the smart concrete curing device automatically updates it self when newer updated versions made available here.

 This code uses my own ESP32 c++ class libraries to expedite development of code of ESP32 microcontrollers.
-The repository is located in the [releases section](https://github.com/aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/releases/tag/openFirmware).
+The repository is located in the [open source software section](https://github.com/aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries#readme).

 <br>